mitera/vanilla-match-height/README.md

 The above example will set all selected elements with the class `item` to the height of the tallest.
 If the items are on multiple rows, the items of each row will be set to the tallest of that row (see `byRow` option).

-Call this on the [DOM ready](http://api.jquery.com/ready/) event (the plugin will automatically update on window load).
+Call this on the event (the plugin will automatically update on window load).
 See the included [test.html](https://github.com/mitera/vanilla-match-height/blob/master/test/page/test.html) for many working examples.

 Also see the [Data API](#data-api) below for a simple, alternative inline usage.